 - The need for creativity, which refers to improving skills and thinking of new ideas or solutions.

 - A need for personal growth, which is the drive to learn more about yourself either by trying out something you never tried before or learning a skill that can improve your self-esteem.

-Self-actualisation needs are typically only achieved by a minority of people, often because some skills are hard to come by.
+Self-actualisation needs are typically only achieved by a minority of people, often because some skills (most often soft skills) are hard to come by.
 Typically, it is difficult for a person to become self-actualised if all other needs are not satisfied, at least partially.

 - Offer opportunities for professional growth.

 - Provide access to self-help books, articles and videos on topics relevant to the employees’ interests.
 You may consider a learning management system with a library of self-help content.